 - Additional certificate training and an Associate of Applied Science degree available

-- Students recruited right out of the classroom by industry
+- Students are recruited right out of the classroom by industry

 - Hands-on training